-JCB announced in 2011 that it was launching a new engine development project with the help of £4.5 million from the Government's Regional Growth Fund.
+JCB announced in 2011 that it was launching a new engine development project with help from the government's Regional Growth Fund.

-The company has unveiled the results of that investment for the first time – a brand new three litre engine.
-It is the third engine line to be launched by JCB since production first started in 2004 at JCB Power Systems in Derbyshire and joins the 4.4, 4.8 and 7.2 litre models.
+The company has unveiled the results of that investment for the first time – a brand new three liter engine.
+It is the third engine line to be launched by JCB since production first started in 2004 at JCB Power Systems in Derbyshire and joins the 4.4, 4.8 and 7.2 liter models.

 JCB CEO Graeme Macdonald said: “It is hard to believe that, just over 12 years ago, JCB didn't make engines.
 Today JCB has produced 400,000 high-performance diesel engines, leading the way with a purpose-built range which saves fuel, is clean and highly efficient.